ModelValidationProgram/MVP-NonClinalAF/notebook/20210409_expandSim.md

 - [x] check that the Ne cline, environment, and x-location makes sense
     * I wrote some R code to plot the demography from each sim.
 I'm happy with the results!
 Everything checks out.
 I also added code to simulate Ne variation in y-axis or x-axis

+-  [ ] check that no pleiotropy works - mutations have effects on one trait or the other
+*

 - [ ] Situations to test:

 * `N_traits = 1, ispleiotropy=1, iscontrol=0, demog=Estuary` (when N_traits = 1, set ispleieotropy to 1 because the way mutations are simulated.
 They will still have effects on the other phenotype, but that phenotype is not under selection)